Multimodal Diffusion Transformer with Memory Bank for Scalable Long-Duration Talking Video Generation: Experiment

-\textbf{Baseline} In experiments, we compare our method with the publicly available implementations of DreamTalk (34M)~\cite{ma2023dreamtalk}, SadTalker (138M)~\cite{zhang2023sadtalker}, AniPortrait (2.8B)~\cite{wei2024aniportrait}, and Hallo (2.4B)~\cite{xu2024hallo}.
-The evaluation is performed on the HDTF and CelebV-HQ Dataset, utilizing a training and testing split where $90\%$ of the identity data was allocated for training purposes, as shown in~\cref{fig:datasplit}.
+\textbf{Baseline} In experiments, we compare our method with the publicly available implementations of SadTalker (138M)~\cite{zhang2023sadtalker}, AniPortrait (2.8B)~\cite{wei2024aniportrait}, Hallo (2.4B)~\cite{xu2024hallo}, Hallo 2 (2.4B)~\cite{cui2024hallo2}, Hallo 3 (8B)~\cite{cui2025hallo3} and EchoMimic (2.6B)~\cite{chen2024echomimic}.
+The evaluation is performed on the HDTF and CelebV-HQ datasets using the identity-disjoint split described above, with 24,594 training clips and 200 test clips.

-\textbf{Implementation details} Our approach differs from previous methods~\cite{tian2024emo, xu2024hallo, wei2024aniportrait} that require a two-stage training process.
-We adopt an end-to-end training strategy.
-Thanks to the scalability of transformers, we set up models with two sizes: the Base model, which is suitable for simple fine-tuning, and the Large model, which demonstrates better generalization ability.
-Following common practices in generative modeling works~\cite{peebles2023scalable, bao2023all}, an exponential moving average (EMA) weight with a decay rate of $0.9999$ is maintained throughout training, and all reported results are directly derived from the EMA model.
-Additionally, we utilize a pre-trained VAE from Stable Diffusion 1.4, which remains frozen during training.
-Please refer to~\cref{sec:add_implement_details} for more implementation details.